JulianSolis676/IntuitJourney/README.md

 IntuitJourney is a voice-first travel assistant prototype designed to support blind and partially sighted passengers when using London’s public transport.
 Instead of relying on visual-first interfaces and screen-reader navigation, IntuitJourney focuses on natural voice interaction, clear spoken guidance, and simple personalisation to reduce effort and stress during travel.

 This project is being developed as part of a final-year computing dissertation and is grounded in a real accessibility need.
-It aims to explore whether a purpose-built, voice-first approach can improve the travel experience compared to existing tools that were originally designed for sighted users and later adapted for accessibility.
+It explores whether a purpose-built, voice-first approach can improve the travel experience compared to existing tools that were originally designed for sighted users and later adapted for accessibility.

 ---